- OSHA Safety Colors Defined

-The term safety colors is used to describe the standard use of colors for safety purposes in the workplace.
-There are many standards in place concerning safety colors from a variety of organizations including OSHA, ANSI, and others.
-Depending on the situation, each color is assigned a different meaning, which allows people to immediately determine what type of safety hazard is in the area, even if they are too far away to read any actual writing.
+The term “safety color” is used to describe the regulated or best practice method use of colors for safety purposes in the workplace.
+There are many standards in place concerning the proper use of safety colors from a variety of organizations, including OSHA and ANSI.

 While there are many organizations and agencies that assign safety colors different meanings, a lot of them have significant overlap.
 This is done intentionally to help ensure standards apply across as wide a range of situations as possible.

-The first set of safety colors issued by OSHA covers the broad categories of hazards that exist in facilities, and how people should be warned about them.
+The first set of safety colors issued by OSHA covers a broad category of hazards that exist in facilities, and how people should be warned about them.
 There are four main types of warning language used for this set of standards:

-- Danger - To alert people to a danger (which is used when there is an immediate risk), OSHA says signs and other safety signals should be red or predominantly red.
-Any lettering or symbols need to be a contrasting color to ensure maximum visibility.
+- Danger – Danger signs are only used when there is an immediate risk to the life and health of an employee.
+OSHA requires these signs to be red or predominantly red.
+Any lettering or symbols must be a contrasting color to ensure maximum visibility.

-- Caution – This category is for alerting people to a potential risk, and the color used is yellow or predominantly yellow.
+- Caution – This category is for alerting people to a potential risk.
+Caution signs must use the color yellow.

-- Biological Hazard - Biohazard dangers have gotten their own category because of the unique risks they present.
-When issuing a safety alert about biohazards, the color to use is fluorescent orange or orange-red.
+- Biological Hazards – Biohazard dangers have gotten their own category because of the unique risks they present.
+When issuing a safety alert about biohazards, the color to use is fluorescent orange or an orange-red color.

 OSHA Safety Color Code for Marking Physical Hazards